Police

 a public authority in Jersey, or elsewhere if –

-for the purpose of facilitating the exercise of any of the Commission’s
+disclosure is necessary for the purpose of facilitating the exercise of any of

-offence (whether in Jersey or elsewhere), under any enactment or under the
+of any offence (whether in Jersey or elsewhere), under any enactment or under

 (5) Information